 Wordfeud dictionary: Where does it come from?

-The developer of the Norwegian game “Haakon Bertheussen”, during the rise of Wordfeud, selected the Opentaal word list as its word list during October 2011.
+The developer of the Norwegian game “Haakon Bertheussen”, during the rise of Wordfeud, selected the Opentaal word list as its word list in October 2011.
 In an attempt to simplify the glossary, only capital letters were removed, and Wordfeud was created for the Netherlands.